jkobierczynski/gravity3d/README.md

 cmake --build build --config Release
 ```

-This pulls the Khronos OpenXR-SDK and enables `F6`.
-You need an OpenXR runtime
+This pulls the Khronos OpenXR-SDK and enables the `F6` headset path.
+There's an
-running (SteamVR, Oculus/Meta, WMR, …) and a headset.
-See the caveat at the bottom.
+important runtime requirement (it must be an OpenGL-capable OpenXR runtime, i.e.
+SteamVR) — see **Running in VR (OpenXR)** below for the full setup.

 > Builds on Linux too (needs `cmake`, `libgl1-mesa-dev`, `xorg-dev`); macOS is
 > limited to OpenGL 3.3 / 4.1 and has no OpenXR path.